-Three University of Warwick students with ASD talk about what to think about when starting university.
+Three University of Warwick AS students talk about what to think about when starting university.

 Elinor talks about what to consider when choosing your university; where to live, which course and university to choose, support and disclosure